 Fear and self-doubt go hand in hand.
 But the great news is self-doubt is a habit and habits can be changed.
 I recently completed an excellent course How to Break the Habit of Self-Doubt and Build Real Confidence by Mel Robbins over at CreativeLive.

 You can read my review of the course here.
 If you want to get serious about breaking the habit of self-doubt, I highly recommend taking this course.

-What plans do you have to make change happen?
+What plans do I have to make change happen?

 Just for the record luck is not a plan.
 Nor is ‘let’s see what happens’.
 Nor is winning the lotto.
 Sitting back and doing nothing isn’t an option if you want to change the direction of your life.

-Doing nothing means you will be in exactly the same place when 2019 comes rolling around (which takes us back to question 2).
+Doing nothing means you will be in exactly the same place when next year comes rolling around (which takes us back to question 2).

 The important part is that you are working on your plan, you’re the one in charge and you are making wonderful things happen in your life.